AI-Sandbox-AI-Healthcare/ai-sandbox/README.md

 ## Deployment and Access

 The AI Sandbox is intended to be maintained on Jetstream2 cloud services.
+This provides the computational infrastructure for running sandbox activities and experiments.
 After deployment, students should be able to access the sandbox directly through a browser without installing software.

 The goal is to make the sandbox easy to access, easy to maintain, and reusable across activities, datasets, AI topics, and future courses.